Pepengineers/PEPAutoSave/README.md

 # PEPAutoSave
-Scene auto save for Unity Engine.
+Simple script that adds scene auto save in Unity Engine.
+Auto save period is set for each 5 minutes by default.